dalia-maher/Linux-Server-Configuration/README.md

 2. Enable the firewall by running this: `sudo ufw enable`.
 3. Check the status of the UFW and make sure the ports are correct by running: `sudo ufw status`.
 4. From the Amazon Ligthsail instance page, click on the `Networking` tab then, configure the ports to be the same like above.
-5. Make sure you can connect to your server by logging in with the following command:
+5. Make sure you can connect to the server by logging in with the following command:
 `ssh -i LightsailDefaultKey-eu-central-1.pem -p 2200 ubuntu@18.194.41.12`.

 ### Step 6: Create a new user account named "grader"